Diocese of Austin: Territory

+The Diocese of Austin includes 123 parishes and missions and six Catholic student centers at universities.
+The diocese consists of the counties of Bastrop, Bell, Blanco, Brazos, Burleson, Burnet, Caldwell, Coryell, Falls, Hamilton, Hays, Lampasas, Lee, Limestone, Llano, Mason, McLennan, Milam, Mills, Robertson, San Saba, Travis, Washington, and Williamson.
+It also consists of the part of Fayette County that lies to the north of the Colorado River, with the portion south of the river belonging to the Roman Catholic Diocese of Victoria in Texas.

-The largest metropolitan areas in the diocese are Austin, Bryan - College Station, the Killeen – Temple – Fort Hood area and Waco.
+The largest metropolitan areas in the diocese are Austin, College Station–Bryan, the Killeen – Temple – Fort Hood area and Waco.

 History

 1690 to 1947

 The first Catholic mission in Texas, then part of the Spanish Empire, was San Francisco de los Tejas.
-It was founded by Franciscan Father Damián Massanet in 1690 in the Weches area.
-The priests left the mission after three years, then established a second mission, Nuestro Padre San Francisco de los Tejas. near present day Alto in 1716.
+It was founded by the Franciscan priest, Reverend Damián Massanet, in 1690 in the Weches area.
+The priests left the mission after three years, then established a second mission, Nuestro Padre San Francisco de los Tejas. near present-day Alto in 1716.

-In 1839, after the 1836 founding of the Texas Republic, Pope Gregory XVI erected the prefecture apostolic of Texas, covering its present day area.
+In 1839, after the 1836 founding of the Texas Republic, Pope Gregory XVI erected the prefecture apostolic of Texas, covering its present-day area.
 The prefecture was elevated to a vicariate apostolic in 1846, the year that Texas became an American state.
-On May 4, 1847, Pope Pius IX elevated the vicariate into the Diocese of Galveston.
+In 1847, Pope Pius IX elevated the vicariate into the Diocese of Galveston.
 The Austin area would remain part of several Texas dioceses for the next 139 years.

+The first Catholic church in Austin, St. Patrick's, was constructed in the 1850's.
+In 1866, the parish built a new church, which they renamed as St. Mary's.
+St. Mary’s Church of the Assumption, founded in 1869, was the first Catholic church in Waco.
+The first Catholic church in Bryan-College Station, St. Joseph's, was dedicated in 1873.

 1947 to 1987

 Pope Pius XII erected the Diocese of Austin on November 15, 1947, and named Reverend Louis Reicher of the Diocese of Galveston as its first bishop.
 During his tenure, Reicher built or restored over 200 churches and facilities, including a chancery office, Holy Cross Hospital in East Austin, Texas, Newman Centers on five college campuses, and six church-sponsored, low-rent housing projects.
 In 1964, Reicher transferred all of his personal wealth, approximately $5 million, to a trust fund providing direct assistance to the poor and sick along with low-interest loans to church institutions.

-In early, 1971, Pope Paul VI named Bishop Vincent Harris of the Diocese of Beaumont as coadjutor bishop of the Diocese of Austin to assist Reicher.
+In 1971, Pope Paul VI named Bishop Vincent Harris of the Diocese of Beaumont as coadjutor bishop of the Diocese of Austin to assist Reicher.
 After Reicher retired later that year, Harris automatically replaced him.